Algorithms and Complexity for Computing Nash Equilibria in Adversarial Team Games: Introduction

 \begin{proposition*}[Formal Version in \Cref{thm:onegeneralize}] Let $\vx^* \in \calX $ be an $\epsilon$-near stationary point of the function $\vx \mapsto \max_{\vy \in \calY} U(\vx, \vy)$.
 Then, there exists $\vy^* \in \calY$ such that $(\vx^*, \vy^*)$ is an $(\epsilon \cdot \poly(\Gamma))$-approximate Nash equilibrium of $\Gamma$.
 Further, $\vy^*$ can be computed in polynomial time. \end{proposition*}

 This characterization is established via linear programming duality, similarly to the result of~\citet{VonStengel97:Team}.
-However, unlike the extension of~\citet{VonStengel97:Team}, the Proposition above is based on an approximate stationary point $\vx^*$, which, crucially, can be efficiently computed.
-Indeed, we analyze a natural gradient-based algorithm (\Cref{alg:gdmax}), which additionally incorporates a suitable linear program that performs the extension from $\vx^*$ to $(\vx^*, \vy^*)$.
+However, unlike the extension of~\citet{VonStengel97:Team}, the proposition above is based on an approximate stationary point $\vx^*$, which, crucially, can be efficiently computed.\footnote{ It is worth noting here that the proof of~\citet{VonStengel97:Team} works more generally for any strategy profile that is unimprovable through local deviations with respect to \emph{the entire strategy profile}, as pointed out explicitly by the authors.
+However, it is also mentioned that the proof does not carry over when one instead considers \emph{unilateral} deviations.
+It is unclear how one can use the local notion of~\citet{VonStengel97:Team}, as described earlier, for computational purposes since it is in general \NP-hard to compute---the natural approach consisting of discretizing the domain and applying some ``local'' method is problematic because the natural neighborhood now has a prohibitively large size.
+On the other hand, and crucially for our paper, computing a stationary point of a differentiable function that is in \CLS. } Indeed, we analyze a natural gradient-based algorithm (\Cref{alg:gdmax}), which additionally incorporates a suitable linear program that performs the extension from $\vx^*$ to $(\vx^*, \vy^*)$.
 Importantly, we show in \Cref{theorem:pot} that there exists a polynomially computable potential function---namely, the approximate value of the \emph{Moreau envelope} (\Cref{def:moreau}) of $\vx \mapsto \max_{\vy \in \calY} U(\vx, \vy)$.
 Along with the fact that each iteration of \Cref{alg:gdmax} can be implemented in polynomial time, this suffices for showing membership in $\PLS$, modulo some further technical issues that we address.
-Incidentally, our algorithm also leads to a (pseudo) fully polynomial-time approximation scheme for computing $\epsilon$-approximate Nash equilibria in adversarial team games (\Cref{cor:fptas}).
+As a byproduct, our algorithm also leads to a fully polynomial-time approximation scheme for computing $\epsilon$-approximate Nash equilibria in adversarial team games (\Cref{cor:fptas}), under the standard assumption that utilities lie in $[0, 1]$.
+Consequently, from an economic standpoint, a key message of our work is that---under the complexity landscape as currently understood---computing Nash equilibria in adversarial team games is easier than in general games.
+And perhaps more importantly, Nash equilibria in adversarial team games arise as the limit point of natural gradient-based learning dynamics.